Renovation of UMC Groningen’s Patient Tower

 for intensive care

 Following our design of the Exercise Outpatient Clinic—which brought all types of human musculoskeletal care under one roof—we were commissioned by UMCG to modernize the patient wards in the A Tower.
-The A Tower will house the new adult intensive care unit (ICU), which is currently spread across three locations in the main building.
-In addition, the ENT outpatient clinic will be renovated, and a new floor with a surgical nursing unit will be added.
+The A Tower houses the new adult intensive care unit (ICU), which was spread across three locations in the main building.
+In addition, the ENT outpatient clinic has been renovated, and a new floor with a surgical nursing unit is added.

 Avoiding fragmentation